HL7/fhir-identity-matching-ig/input/pagecontent/use-cases.md

 Description: Patient or their authorized representative authorizes action such as third-party application's access to a patient’s data as in the SMART App Launch Patient Access workflow (or equivalent) using their credentials issued by the data holder organization (or its tightly-coupled Identity Identity Provider) to authenticate the user.
 The use case is relevant in some TEFCA Individual Access Services contexts, but applies broadly when authentication of an individual is required, such as a request for restrictions (part of view, download, and transmit to 3rd party) or another transaction needing digital consent.

-Actors: Patient or Authorized Representative (User), Patient Chosen App, Authorization Server, FHIR Server, FHIR Server's Identity Provider (native to the system or contracted such that the system takes responsibility for the Identity Provider)
+Actors: Patient or Authorized Representative (User), Patient Chosen App, Authorization Server, FHIR Server, FHIR Server's Identity Provider (native to the system or contracted such that the system takes responsibility for the services of Identity Provider)

 Pre-Conditions:
 - The Patient (or Authorized Representative User) registered for an account and their identity was verified by a physician’s office (or their software system, or another organization sharing a system and identity management practices) as per the Core Identity Workflows.
-- The Patient (or Authroized Representative User) is known to the Identity Provider.
+- The Patient (or Authorized Representative User) identity is known to the Identity Provider.

 Workflow:
 1. A user wishes to access their health information through an app of their choice (Patient Chosen App).
-2. 1.2.
-HL7 UDAP JWT-Based Authentication B2C is used to register and authenticate the Patient Chosen App in a way that is securely scaled (optional).
+2. HL7 UDAP JWT-Based Authentication B2C is used to register and authenticate the Patient Chosen App in a way that is securely scaled (optional).
 3. User authorizes data flow to Patient Chosen App.
 4. User authenticates with their credentials issued by the Identity Provider for practice's system (following SMART, etc. as usual).
-5. User completes necessary prompts, creating a credential with the Identity Provider associated with their health record if it did not yet exist or resetting the authenticator(s) associated with the credential if needed as per Identity Proofing Workflow, Match Workflow, and Digital Identity Creation Use Cases, as applicable.
+5. User completes necessary prompts, creating a credential with the Identity Provider associated with the health record if it did not yet exist or resetting the authenticator(s) associated with the credential if needed as per Identity Proofing Workflow, Match Workflow, and Digital Identity Creation Use Cases, as applicable.
 6. The usual requirements for a Consumer Match apply to establishing or reestablishing the authenticator for the account and assigning an HL7 Person Identifier to the identity of the patient and/or authorized representative by the system of record with which the FHIR server is associated.

 <div>